tamasigithub/event_generation/README.md

 source install-<software_of_interest>
 ```
 Note: Source the install script with the source command.
 If installing on a local pc change the LHAPDF_DATA_PATH in the install scripts
-<br \> The above will make a local installation of the software of your interest in the corresponding directories
+<br/> The above will make a local installation of the software of your interest in the corresponding directories

 ### HOW to RUN ###
 * MadGraph: Please read the [README](https://bitbucket.org/kartamasi16/event-generators/src/master/MadGraph/README.md) for MadGraph
-* Pythia: Please read the for Pythia
+* Pythia: Please read the [README](https://bitbucket.org/kartamasi16/event-generators/src/master/Pythia/README.md) for Pythia

 ### Contact ###
 Tamasi Kar, University of Heidelberg
-<br \> tamasi.kar@cern.ch
+<br/> tamasi.kar@cern.ch